 - Schools and offices can include accommodations such as audiobooks, additional time to finish tests or text-to-speech technology for people with Dyslexia.

 - Using Dyslexia Apps like the MDA Avaz Reader that provide research-based support and hints to enable individuals with Dyslexia to read independently.

 Some individuals with Dyslexia can have exceptional creativity due to their ability to look at the world differently.
 Putting more emphasis on their slow reading or spelling errors can make them feel inferior.
 So, parents, teachers and caregivers must focus on the strengths of children.
 Access to necessary tools and resources also help people with Dyslexia manage their condition better and become successful in their lives.

-Do you have any information you want to add about Dyslexia?
+Do you have any information you want to add about causes and signs of Dyslexia?
 Please share your ideas in the comment section below.

 Subscribe to the Avaz Newsletter